MonaLam87/Weak-DBA/learning-weak-dba/README.md

 sudo docker run -it learning-weak-dba
 ```

-After the container starts, you should be placed in the default working directory:
+After the container starts, one should be placed in the default working directory:

 ```
 /workspace